Brothers of Italy: 2022 general election and aftermath

 After customary talks among the parties and the president, Sergio Mattarella, as part of the 2022 Italian government formation on 20–21 October, Meloni accepted the task of forming a new government and announced the Meloni government, which assumed official functions after each ministers were sworn in on 22 October.
 It was variously described as a shift to the political right, and the first far-right-led coalition, as well as its first far-right leader, since the Second World War.
 Other than Meloni, the government included 9 FdI ministers, notably including Nordio at Justice, Crosetto at Defense, and Urso at Economic Development.
 The Meloni government successfully won the confidence votes on 25–26 October with a comfortable majority in both houses of the Italian Parliament.

+During the annual party convention, named after Michael Ende's character Atreju, which took place in December 2023, international guests included British Prime Minister Rishi Sunak, Albanian Prime Minister Edi Rama, Spanish right-wing leader Santiago Abascal and businessman Elon Musk.

+In the 2024 European Parliament election, Meloni led the party in all five constituencies, after presenting the event as a vote of confidence on her leadership and government.
+Differently from other parties, FdI privileged party stalwarts over signature candidates.
+A rare exception was the inclusion of Vittorio Sgarbi, whose candidacy would not succeed.
+FdI came in first place in the election, winning 28.9% of the vote and 24 seats, ahead of the PD and centre-right coalition partners.
+Meloni, who was a candidate in all five constituencies, received 2.3 million preferences votes and was the most voted individual in the election.
+The second most voted candidate in the party was Nicola Procaccini, outgoing chairman of the European Conservatives and Reformists group.

+In September 2024, FdI was admitted into the International Democracy Union.